 The mould in his mouth and the dust in his eyes,

-And they .went south and east and north--
+went south and east and north--

 The strong man fights but the sick man dies.